H2xDev/Vilka/Readme.md

 ## Configuration
-If you need to add more files/folders to copy, just create config file `vilka.config.json`.
+If you need to add more files/folders to copy, just create a config file `vilka.config.json` and place it into your mod folder.
 </br>
 Here is example of config:
 ```json